jessieshengyj/discover-music/README.md

 - As a user, I want to be able to view my updated playlist
 - As a user, I want to be able to return to the home page and restart program
 - As a user, I want to be able to end the program from the home page
-- As a user, when I select the quit option from the application menu, I want to be reminded and have the *option* to save my playlist to file
+- As a user, I want to be given the *option* to save my playlist to file from the home page
-- As a user, when I start the application, I want to be given the *option* to load my playlist from file
+- As a user, I want to be given the *option* to load my playlist from file when I start the application